hapax/hapax.github.io/assets/exponential.md

 ---

-**November 28, 2020.** *I discuss some of the key properties of the exponential function without (explicitly) invoking calculus, starting with its relation to compound interest.
-From there, we learn about its series expansion, Euler's formula, the sum of all positive numbers, and various other fun facts.*
+**November 28, 2020.** *I discuss some of the key properties of the exponential function without (explicitly) invoking calculus.
+  Starting with its relation to compound interest, we learn about its series expansion, Euler's formula, the sum of all positive numbers, and various other fun facts.*